Rabder/covidprioritylist2021/README.md

     * Elderly population
     * Comorbidity rate

-The number of centers available per region is available on another database called "centros_dep".
+The number of health centers available per region is available on another database called "centros_dep".

 Afterwards, the program uses an algorithm to find the score for each region.
 Each variable is weighted on its impact and influence on a region's state during COVID-19.